 Who monitors subrecipients?

-When Indiana University issues a subaward agreement on a sponsored award, several parties share responsibility for monitoring that agreement: Financial Management Services accounts payable, the principal investigator, the fiscal officer (FO) or delegate, and IU’s Office of Research Administration.
+When Indiana University issues a subaward agreement on a sponsored award the department is responsible.
+Several parties share responsibility for monitoring the agreement: the principal investigator, the fiscal officer or delegate, and IU's Office of Research Administration.

 Subrecipient monitoring responsibilities